 Zhang has performed extensively with the Silk Road Project.
 His recordings include Bassic Bach and Ditto, and for Deutsche Grammophon he has recorded Pressler Connection and two albums with Yo-Yo Ma and the Silk Road Ensemble, New Impossibilities and Silk Road Journeys: Beyond the Horizon.

 Zhang comes from a family of bassists in Harbin, China.
 He started playing the instrument at age 9 and studied at the Central Conservatory of Music in Beijing at age 11.
 He continued his studies in the U.S. at the Interlochen Arts Academy and received his artist diploma at the Indiana University School of Music, where he worked with Lawrence Hurst.
-He has served on the faculty of Northwestern University and is associate professor of double bass at the University of Texas at Austin.
+He has served on the faculty of Northwestern University and was previously an associate professor of double bass at the University of Texas at Austin.
+In the fall of 2019, he joined The Tianjin Juilliard School as resident faculty.